 In most cases, they trade with Uganda.

 Actually at this time, because they are using the Uganda Shilling.
 Before the CPA was signed, it was easy, but right now you have the burden of selling in Sudanese Pounds.

 [One must] convert actually the [microloan] money first of all in dollars, then go into Uganda and get in Uganda Shillings and make your purchases.
 So whether you like it or not, you are going to convert your currency three times and will experience losses.
-So they will always complain....they want to find options out of this.

-An informant from Crystal Murphy Morgan's project, southern Sudan
+-An informant from Crystal Murphy Morgan's project, southern Sudan